MAS Health and Predict - Utilities Overview Task Guide

 Follow the action items below.

-2. Select the Work queues section on the left nav bar setup_assets
+section on the left nav bar - Select

 Work queues are preconfigured views designed to help find assets that meet specific conditions.
 They can be used by the reliability engineer to systematically address each asset on the list, in turn, and “work down” the list.